Dazzle This Festive Season: Your Guide to party wear

 The cheap, comedy festive jumper might not be your style, so how about something more stylish which you can wear throughout the year?

-I’ve researched and picked out 25 alternative festive styles which you can view (with links) here.
+I’ve researched and picked out some alternative festive styles which you can view (with links) here.
+(This guide has been updated on 10 December 2024)

 Do check eBay, Vinted and charity shops too.